klahrich/chiefhustler/content/diary/investing-diary-0006.md

 ![aimia-ev](/images/aimia-ev.png)

 Assuming the deal goes through, the conservative SOTP enterprise value would be ~6.79$ CAD.
 Let's be even more conservative and use $400M instead of $425.
-That gives an equity value of $5.19 USD, or $6.49 CAD ($1.25 CAD/USD).
+That gives an equity value of $5.19 USD, or $6.49 CAD (using $1.25 CAD/USD).

 According to these calculations, the current price is at a 25% discount of the theoretical sum of the parts value.